Source: Courtesy of Wikimedia Commons

 When she was twelve and a half, Catherine underwent a “bad shakeup”: she felt that God was calling her to the cloister, but she balked, because the world attracted her.
 “I tried,” she said, “to stifle it all by seeking diversions.”
 But ever pursued by her obsession with pleasing God, she became a Hospitaller of Bayeux on 7 October 1644, joining her elder sister there.
 Thinking herself “too young and too small” to make a final decision, she jauntily notified the authorities of the hospital that she was not coming to the noviciate with the express intention of staying there, “but merely to try it out and to see something of how the nuns live.”
 She was put to the test “twofold,” for fear that her vocation might have sprung from a desire for human esteem.
 Catherine remained firm, however, and openly challenged the mistress of novices: “Do what you like to me, you will not make me give up the nun’s habit and I will not leave here except to go to Canada.”

-At this period Quebec was only a little town in the midst of barbarism.
+During this period Quebec was only a small town in a hostile territory.
 Catherine was lodged in an Hôtel-Dieu that seemed “more like a hut than a hospital.”
 And what an atmosphere there was in the country!
-The Iroquois were massacring the Hurons, martyring the missionaries, burning the dwellings, and threatening to destroy the colony.
+Several events threatened to destroy the colony.
 In a letter dated 9 Nov.
 1651, Mother Catherine wrote: “We are in no hurry to finish the rest of our buildings, because of our uncertainty whether we shall be staying here for long.”

 After 1668, Mother Catherine’s secrets were brought to light.
 In Canada, even in Europe, there was talk of the extraordinary occurrences at the Hôtel-Dieu in Quebec.
 In 1671 Father Paul Ragueneau published La vie de Mère Catherine de Saint-Augustin.
 At once the public penetrated into the innermost existence of the young nun.
 Until then she had appeared to be at peace with this world and the next; but suddenly a host of disturbing things were learned about this Hospitaller who had seemed so serene and so intent upon passing unnoticed.
 What a price she had paid for her saintliness!
 God had allowed her to be possessed, that is, to be tormented in visible and external fashion by the devil.
 At times, says Ragueneau, so great a horde of demons assailed Mother Catherine that they seemed as numerous “as the specks one sees in the air in sunlight” (p.160).
 In the presence of these dark angels, she underwent a kind of psychological dissociation from herself: despite her refined nature she was cohabiting with depraved beings.
 This ontological torture was aggravated by a sort of moral dualism: on the one hand she felt an unspeakable loathing for the slightest impurity; on the other hand she felt as if sin were imprinted in her heart and she regretted that she was not utterly impious, not “fully and completely like the demons” (p.125).
 It is not surprising that she skirted the abyss of despair: “I experienced a violent desire to be damned without delay” (pp.206–7).